 One of the best aquariums in the southeast, this 250,000 square foot attraction explores aquatic environments around the world featuring more than 20,000 plants and animals in both fresh and saltwater environments.
 Exhibits document the movement of water from wetlands to ocean and include a million-gallon coral reef display that houses over 200 species of fish.
 Other areas of the aquarium showcase river otters, alligators, deep sea fish.
 Kids will love the "touch" experiences where they can get up close with stingrays, horseshoe crabs, urchins, and starfish.
 Also popular are the twice daily Penguin Meet & Greets featuring African black-footed penguins.
 A gift shop and restaurant are on the premises.

-The Tampa Riverwalk is a scenic exploration of the downtown riverfront.
-A good place to start is the Straz Center for Performing Arts, however, you can join the walk from anywhere along the route (see their website for a map).
-The Riverwalk takes you past most of the popular downtown attractions including the Tampa Museum of Art, Curtis Hixon Park, the Convention Center, the Tampa Bay History Center, and the Channelside Bay Plaza, before ending at the Florida Aquarium.
-Along the way you will pass interpretive exhibits highlighting Tampa's history and numerous public art exhibits.
-The path is almost 2.5 miles long, but there are plenty of spots to stop for a rest and grab a drink or a quick bite along the way.
+The Tampa Riverwalk is a scenic exploration of the downtown waterfront and connects many of the city's most popular attractions, parks, and restaurants.
+The broad paved path follows the banks of the Hillsborough River and Garrison Channel and is easily accessible to everyone including the disabled, kids, and furry friends.
+There are also many ways to navigate the Riverwalk which accommodates walkers, joggers, and bikers.
+A few of the landmarks you will pass include the Heights Public Market, Waterworks Park, Tampa Museum of Art, Curtis Hixon Park, the Convention Center, and the Tampa Bay History Center.
+Along the way, you can discover numerous interpretive exhibits highlighting Tampa's history and public art exhibits.
+The path is almost 3 miles long, but there are plenty of spots to stop for a rest and grab a drink or a quick bite along the way.